 My challenge to business leaders in the audience that day, and to you, is to ban the box.
 The No. 1 predictor of recidivism is joblessness, and 76% of people will be without a job one year after being released from prison.
 With $182B being spent on incarceration every year in the U.S., we simply can’t afford to deny an entire population their right to work, greatly increasing their chances to recidivate.
 This is a population that is eager and willing to work harder than your average employee because they have something to prove.
 A population that could solve the widening skills gap in this country, which I recently talked about in a guest byline for the Society for Human Resource Management (SHRM).
 There’s an entire group of impact workers (those who have a criminal background, have been unemployed for an extended period or live below the national poverty line) who are overlooked when it comes to employment opportunities.
 Collectively, we must believe in second chances.

 Do you?
 Are you willing to engage and develop talent?
 Will you ban the box?
-I urge you to watch our stories and ask yourself if the box or our circumstances should continue to define us.
+Ask yourself if the box or our circumstances should continue to define us.